openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

                                'throughput' or 'tput': device performance mode will be set to THROUGHPUT.
                                'cumulative_throughput' or 'ctput': device performance mode will be set to CUMULATIVE_THROUGHPUT.
                                'latency': device performance mode will be set to LATENCY.
-                               'none': no device performance mode will be set.
+                               'none': device performance mode will be set to UNDEFINED.
                               Using explicit 'nstreams' or other device-specific options, please set hint to 'none' -niter  <integer>             Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.
     -t                            Optional.
 Time in seconds to execute topology.